Remember to cite LawCareers.Net on your application form if you apply to Akin Gump Strauss Hauer & Feld.

 - Written exercise

 Akin Gump provides commercial legal solutions for high-profile cases.
 Our work is always fast-paced and often precedent-setting.

-The firm's market leading practices include: financial restructuring, corporate/M&A and equity capital markets, debt finance (including debt capital markets and securitisation), energy, project finance, financial services regulatory, disputes (including international arbitration and civil fraud), investment funds (hedge, private equity, real estate and infrastructure), EU competition, international trade and tax.
+The firm's market leading practices include: financial restructuring, corporate and equity capital markets, private equity, debt finance, project finance, energy, litigation and international arbitration, financial services regulatory, investment funds, international trade, EU competition and tax.

 An important part of Akin Gump’s culture is its commitment to pro bono.
 Trainees are encouraged to take part and are represented on local and firm-wide pro bono committees, including a unique scholarship programme.
 The firm has an inclusive working culture and actively supports a broad diversity strategy for its continued success.

 Our teams are supportive, friendly and work collaboratively which allows for multiple opportunities for you to get to know everyone.
 There is a high level of partner involvement and trainees will learn through first-hand experience working side by side with our lawyers on commercial matters within interesting multi-discipline practice areas and by attaining early responsibility.

 Akin Gump’s two-week summer vacation scheme provides an excellent opportunity to gain a first-hand understanding of the day-to-day work of trainees in an international law firm.
 Through training sessions, mentoring and social activities, you will get to know our firm.
 Through working side by side with partners and associates on live deals, you will get to know our practices and clients.

 We welcome applications from law students in their penultimate year of study, non-law students in their final year and graduates looking to commence a training path in two years’ time.
 Participants are offered a training contract interview at the end of the programme.